Data breach reported by Suffolk County computer security vendor

 In an email obtained by Newsday, Suffolk’s computer team notified administrators across its network that a breach last month of computer security company Okta could result in attempts by hackers to gain access to systems protected by the measures.

-Okta makes a security product known as a multi-factor authentication which verifies the identity of users requiring a unique security code sent to a cellphone or email system outside the primary work address.
+Okta makes a security product known as multi-factor authentication that verifies the identity of users, requiring a unique security code sent to a cellphone or email system outside the primary work address.

 A copy of an email sent to IT administrators in Suffolk on Wednesday noted that Okta “just revealed” that a “threat actor ran and downloaded a report that contained the names and email addresses of all Okta customer support system users.”